Published Jul 20, 2022

 Things to Think About When Searching for a PCP

-Note: Medicare Advantage (MA) plans are provided by private insurance companies so extra Medicare benefits will vary based on the MA plan.
-To learn more about these plan types and the differences between them, visit this source.
+Note: Medicare Advantage (MA) plans are provided by private insurance companies rather than the federal government, so extra Medicare benefits will vary based on the MA plan.
+To learn more about these plan types and their differences, visit this source.

 Note: For more questions and suggestions on finding a primary care physician, visit this source.